-When to Use Pragmatic Ethics
+Using Pragmatic Ethics

 Business situations that might necessitate pragmatic ethics include finance, advertising, and marketing.
 Additionally, relationships with government, regulators, competing interests, and the legal system often require Pragmatic Ethical decision making.

-An executive could have to obey a law which he finds immoral in order to do business in a certain region for example.
+An executive could have to obey a law which he finds immoral in order to do business in a certain region, for example.
 Or a manager could sign a union contract, with provisions she finds wrong in order to keep a factory operating and the company in business.

 However, Pragmatic Ethics are always dangerous because they are complex and uncertain.
 For example, does the good of keeping the business in operation outweigh the wrong of signing a contract a manager thinks is immoral?

-Understanding the Ethics of Others
+Summary: Understanding the Ethics of Others

 An understanding of others’ beliefs can help you avoid making offensive or destructive decisions.
-Successful executives take the ethics of coworkers and customers into account in their own decision making.
+Successful executives take the ethics of coworkers and customers into account in their own decision-making.

 Understanding what your ethics are and making those ethics clear to coworkers will make life easier.
-Knowing how ethics impacts business operations will lead to intelligent and effective decision making.
+Knowing how ethics impacts business operations will lead to intelligent and effective decision-making.

-A good knowledge of ethics and its implications is the basis of all effective decision making.
-If you do not understand ethics you will never be an effective leader or decision-maker.
+A good knowledge of ethics and its implications is the basis of all effective decision-making.
+If you do not understand ethics, you will never be an effective leader or decision-maker.